 Vomiting is one of the most commonly encountered postoperative complications.
-According to the group, one to two bouts of vomiting after a procedure is no cause for concern; however, if the vomiting continues through the night you should contact your DVM.
+One to two bouts of retching after a surgical procedure is no cause for concern; however, if the vomiting continues through the night, you should contact your DVM.

 There are many reasons that dogs may vomit after surgery.
 Many nonsteroidal anti-inflammatory medications and antibiotics can cause dogs to feel nauseous or vomit.
 Additionally, the anesthetics used in surgery often cause gastric upset, but they will exit the dog's system within a few days.
-While not associated with vomiting, acid reflux, which often comes after surgery, can cause dogs to regurgitate freshly eaten food.
+While not associated with retching, acid reflux, which often comes after surgery, can cause dogs to regurgitate freshly eaten food.

 Usually, the medication causing the dog to vomit will be effective in one hour or less, which will allow you to determine which medication is causing the problem.
 Your veterinarian may be able to prescribe different medications that will not upset your dog's digestive system.

-Some postoperative dogs show no interest in food or water the night after surgery; this is often no cause for concern, as long as your dog begins eating and drinking the next day.
+Some postoperative dogs have loss of appetite and show no interest in food or water the night after surgery; this is often no cause for concern as long as your dog begins eating and drinking the next day.
 Dogs frequently reject dry kibble after surgery, but they may be tempted with canned food or moistened kibble.
-Additionally, hand-feeding or warming the food slightly in the microwave may spark a dog to eat.
+Additionally, hand-feeding or slightly warming the food in the microwave may inspire a dog to eat.